1955 Studebaker E-5 Pickup

 The dash has green painted areas as well as tan vinyl accenting.
 Original instrumentation, steering wheel and column are present.
 A long floor shifter controls a manual transmission.

-The Commander 246ci with a 1-barrel carburetor powers a 3-speed manual transmission with overdrive to get this pickup truck rolling.
+The Champion 170ci with a 1-barrel carburetor powers a 3-speed manual transmission with overdrive to get this pickup truck rolling.
 Underpinnings show usual surface rust, and greasing, but is otherwise unremarkable.
 Interestingly only the right (passenger) side has coil spring over shock absorber installed, whereas drivers side the coil spring is absent on front and rear.
 Drum brakes are on all 4 wheels.

 An example of the first year E series introduction, in very nice user friendly restored condition.
 All original chrome, and mechanicals on this truck, which runs smoothly, starts easily, and is an example of a 1950's pickup that one does not see every day.
 A great truck to tool around the country roads or haul your spouse's purchase to even things up since you've purchased this truck!